bendermIBM/kvm-network-bridge/README.md

 ## Post-Setup

 You should now be able to interact with the KVM guests' internal ethernet interfaces and assign normal network configuration.
-Network connection is established from guest to guest, host to guest and guest to host at this point.
+After configuring the network on the guest's internal interfaces, network connection should be established from guest to guest, host to guest and guest to host at this point.